IBSurgeon offers an optimization service to improve Firebird (and InterBase) databases performance. It includes the following:

-Response time should be measured with your real-world application and with your production database (or in test environment which simulates production close enough).
+Response time should be measured with your real-world application and with your production database (or in the test environment which simulates production close enough).

-There is no reason to measure average response time out of the scope of your real application, until you want some abstract «optimization» - or you are using test environment which is proven to be very close or even identical to your production database.
+There is no reason to measure average response time out of the scope of your real application until you want some abstract «optimization» - or you are using test environment which is proven to be very close or even identical to your production database.

 Response time is what your end users will refer as «slow», «very slow» or «good enough» (end users never say that your software is «fast»).

 How to measure the average and maximum response times in real-world production environments running Firebird?
-There should be [transparent] SQL logging tool, installed on typical workstations in your production environment, which logs every SQL query with its execution time and SQL plan, in order to analyse gathered data and find average response time and maximum response time (i.e., peaks):
+There should be [transparent] SQL logging tool, installed on typical workstations in your production environment, which logs every SQL query with its execution time and SQL plan, in order to analyze gathered data and find average response time and maximum response time (i.e., peaks):